KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 * installed builds can keep browser-controlled update registration support where available
 * installed builds download updates first and then open the regular installer so the user can complete the installer prompts
 * installed builds can perform an extra local save and session-flush pass before update installation closes the browser
-* installed update behavior can create or refresh a Desktop folder named `BubblesTheDev - WebBrowser Update Notes` so the current bundled release notes stay visible locally
+* installed update behavior can open a local `bubbles://whats-new` tab after a newly installed version launches so current bundled release notes are visible without creating Desktop folders, and users can reopen the same local page later from `Menu Bar > What's New`
 * the public browser package does not need to ship a shared client update secret just to let normal users receive updates

 That means updates are still browser-controlled and installer-based instead of behaving like a hidden background patch service.
 The browser can help with background update checks, automatic downloads where supported, visible progress, and regular installer handoff while still relying on the packaged installer model underneath.